-- 1. Participants will report on time for all practices and activities unless excused by the advisor/coach in advance - 2.
-Participants will travel to and from events under the supervision of personnel assigned by school administration.
+1. Participants will report on time for all practices and activities unless excused by the advisor/coach in advance.

+2. Participants will travel to and from events under the supervision of personnel assigned by school administration.
 The advisor/coach may authorize return transportation by the student's own parent by signing the travel release form.
-An administrator with written parental permission may authorize alternate transportation to an event, or return transportation by an adult other than the student's parent. - 3.
-Participants will take care of school equipment and return it personally in a timely manner upon leaving a team/group or at the conclusion of the season.
-School issued equipment shall only be used for school sanctioned events. - 4.
-It is the responsibility of participants to report to their advisor/coach any injury or change in physical condition that affects their ability to safely participate. - 5.
-A participant must be a full-time student (i.e. a junior/senior high school student must be enrolled in at least 5 classes plus physical education). - 6.
-Participant must be in school all day, the day of the event, unless excused by a school official. - 7.
-Any participant who leaves a team without both the knowledge and consent of the coach and the Director of Athletics will not be allowed to participate in the first 25% of his/her contests in the next sport season in which he/she participates.
+An administrator with written parental permission may authorize return transportation by an adult other than the student's parent under extenuating circumstances.

+3. Participants will take care of school equipment and return it personally in a timely manner upon leaving a team/group or at the conclusion of the season.
+School issued equipment shall only be used for school sanctioned events.

+4. It is the responsibility of participants to report to their advisor/coach any injury or change in physical condition that affects their ability to safely participate.

+5. A participant must be a full-time student (i.e. a junior/senior high school student must be enrolled in at least five classes plus physical education).

+6. Participants must be in school all day the day of the event unless excused by a school official.

+7. Any participant who leaves a team without both the knowledge and consent of the coach and the Director of Athletics will not be allowed to participate in the first 25% of the contests in the next sport season in which the student participates.
 This penalty is the maximum to be administered.
 A lesser penalty may be deemed appropriate if mitigating circumstances are found.

-Substance Use and Abuse Standard: Participants shall show that respect for one's health and physical development is an integral part of daily living.
-Participation in co-curricular activities demands a commitment, which involves sacrifice and dedication.
+Substance Use and Abuse Standard

+Participants shall show that respect for one's health and physical development is an integral part of daily living.
+Participation in co-curricular activities demands commitment, which involves sacrifice and dedication.

-- 1. A participant's possession, use, manufacturing, distribution or sale of alcohol, tobacco in any form, marijuana, prescription medications or other controlled substances or look-alike or designer drugs is prohibited. - 2.
+- 1. A participant's possession, use, manufacturing, distribution or sale of alcohol, tobacco in any form (Ecigarettes, including vape or any electronic delivery system), marijuana, prescription medications, other controlled substances, look-alike or designer drugs is prohibited. - 2.
 Participants are expected to avoid or leave an establishment or location where minors are involved with alcohol, illegal drugs or illegal activities. - 3.
-Participants and/or parents/guardians are encouraged to confidentially approach an advisor/coach or school officials for help with substance use problem and will be given appropriate confidential help.
+Participants and/or caregivers are encouraged to confidentially approach an advisor/coach or school official for help with substance use problems and will be given appropriate confidential help.

-Penalties:
+Penalties